South Carolina beats Georgia Tech 76-65 to reach Elite Eight - WHIZ News

 “We scored enough points to win, they just killed us in the paint today.
 Good gosh, they had like 44 points in the paint,” Georgia Tech coach Nell Fortner said.
 “They’re big, they’re long, they’re lengthy. … South Carolina did what they needed to do.
 They played how they’re built.”

-The Gamecocks await the winner of Maryland and Texas in the Hemisfair Region final Tuesday night.
+The Gamecocks will play Texas in the Hemisfair Region final Tuesday night.
+The sixth-seeded Longhorns upset Maryland 64-61.

 Staley and Fortner, have a long history together going back to their days with USA Basketball.